Photo and Video Consent Forms for Child Care

 Collect all consent forms before a child starts at your program to avoid any delays or mix-ups.
 Once collected, have a system to manage them.
 Whether you use a digital platform or a physical filing system, ensure that the information is organized and easily accessible to all staff members who might be taking photos or videos.

-Every staff member needs to understand your consent policies.
-Train your team on who has given consent and for what specific uses.
-For example, a teacher should know which children cannot have their photos posted on social media.
+Train your team on who has given consent and for what specific uses to ensure every staff member understands your consent policies.
+For example, a teacher should know which children can't have their photos posted on social media.
 Consistent enforcement is critical to upholding the promises you've made to families.

-Policies and family preferences can change.
-Review and update your consent forms periodically, such as at the start of each new school year.
+Policies and family preferences can change, so you should review and update your consent forms periodically, such as at the start of each new school year.
 This is also a good opportunity to remind families of your policies and give them a chance to revise their permissions.
 Staying current ensures your practices remain aligned with regulations and family needs.

 Imagine it's the week of your annual spring festival.
 Your classrooms are buzzing with activity, and you capture a perfect photo of a group of children laughing as they participate in an art project.